sparkrew/fika/README.md

 # Fika

 Fika is a tool that performs static and dynamic reachability analysis of third-party methods within a project.
-It identifies uncovered third-party API calls in Java projects and generates the information required to create tests for them with the help of LLMs.
+It identifies uncovered third-party call sites in Java projects and generates the information required to create reachability scenarios for them with the help of LLMs.

 ## How it works

-**Components**: Fika consists of a preprocessor, an api-finder, and a test-generator.
+**Components**: Fika consists of a preprocessor, an api-finder, and a reachability scenario generator.

 - **Preprocessor** is a Maven plugin that creates a mapping of dependencies and package names at project build time.
     This lets us identify all the package names of the dependencies used in the project.
 Currently, the format of the